Renewable Energy Production

 Thus, the energy transition changes not only the ways energy is produced, but also how we think about and consume energy and the transition most definitely is also a technological one.
 Responding to the challenges and utilizing the possibilities resulting from the transition are key objectives for the New Energy research group.
 Some of our current and past projects have been dealing with e.g. piloting regional smart micro grids, integrating renewable energy production and electric bus transport and education on planning solar energy systems.

 NERC also provides services for testing of solar power plants and expertise in their procurement.
 In our SOLAR Lab the quality, mechanical strength and electrical safety of solar panels can be tested.
-With the new Mobile SOLAR Lab trailer these testing functions can be done in the field.
+With the new Mobile SOLAR Lab trailer these testing functions can be done also in the field.

 +358 40 355 0833